storacha/specs/w3-blob.md

 #### Get Cause

-The `args.cause` field MUST be set to the [Link] for the task, that caused a get.
+The `nb.cause` field MUST be set to the [Link] for the task, that caused the blob to be added.

 ##### Get Blob Effects

 Receipt MUST NOT have any effects.

-# Coordination

-## Publishing Blob

-Blob can be published by authorizing read interface (e.g. IPFS gateway) by delegating it [Location Commitment] that has been obtained from the provider.

-> Note that same applies to publishing blob on [IPNI], new capability is not necessary, user simply needs to re-delegate `LocationCommitment` to the DID representing [IPNI] publisher.
-[IPNI] publisher in turn may publish delegation to DID with publicly known private key allowing anyone to perform the reads.

 [store protocol]:./w3-store.md
 [CAR]:https://ipld.io/specs/transport/car/